CLEVIPREX® (clevidipine) has individualized, titratable dosing and administration

 Monitor

-• Monitor blood pressure and heart rate continually during infusion, and then until vital signs are stable
+• Monitor BP and heart rate continually during infusion, and then until vital signs are stable

 • Patients who receive prolonged CLEVIPREX infusions and are not transitioned to other antihypertensive therapies should be monitored for the possibility of rebound hypertension for at least 8 hours after the infusion is stopped.
-These patients may need follow-up adjustments in BP control
+These patients may need follow-up adjustments to control BP

 • Maintain strict aseptic technique